rodrigo-Upfront/viaticos2025/PROJECT_DEFINITION.md

 - `status` (Enum: 'pending', 'in_process', 'approved', Default: 'pending')
 - `created_at` (DateTime)
 - `updated_at` (DateTime)
+- `created_by_user_id` (Foreign Key to User, Optional)
+  Set to the creator for reimbursements.

 **Business Rules:**
+- Expense must belong to a report (prepayment-based or reimbursement report).
-- Country and currency inherited from travel expense report
+- Country and currency default values are inherited from the selected report.
+Upon creation or edit, the user can change these values.
 - Supplier field requirements based on document type
 - Amount alert triggered if exceeds category alert amount